Community fishing grants small

-The Queensland Recreational Fishing Grants Program supports activities and projects that enhance the recreational fishing experience in Queensland.
+The Queensland Community Fishing Grants Program supports activities and projects that enhance recreational fishing experiences and support traditional fishing.

 The Guideline for Queensland's Recreational Fishing Grant Program outlines how the annual program operates and how funding is allocated.
-Please note the Guideline is being reviewed ahead of the 2020/21 financial year.
+Please note the guideline has been updated for the 2021-22 financial year.

 Types of projects funded